More than 6 million Americans are living with Alzheimer's. By 2050, this number is projected to rise to nearly 13 million.

 As the prevalence of Alzheimer’s disease increases, so does the need for additional members of the paid workforce who are involved in diagnosing, treating and caring for those living with the disease.

-- Half of primary care physicians reported that they do not feel adequately prepared to care for individuals with Alzheimer’s and other dementias.
-More than 25% reported being “only sometimes” or “never” comfortable answering patient questions about Alzheimer’s or other dementias.
+- Half of PCPs reported that they do not feel adequately prepared to care for individuals with Alzheimer’s and other dementias, and more than 25% reported being “only sometimes” or “never” comfortable answering patient questions about dementia.

-- The United States will have to nearly triple the number of geriatricians to effectively care for the number of people projected to have Alzheimer's in 2050.
+- The U.S. will have to nearly triple the number of geriatricians to effectively care for the number of people projected to have Alzheimer's in 2050.

 - Few care professionals specialize in geriatrics: